matplotlib/matplotlib/doc/faq/howto_faq.rst

 -----------------------------------

-When you want to view your plots on your display, the user interface backend will need to start the GUI mainloop.
+When you want to view your plots on your display, the user interface backend will need to start the GUI main loop.
 This is what :func:`~matplotlib.pyplot.show` does.
-It tells Matplotlib to raise all of the figure windows created so far and start the mainloop.
-Because this mainloop is blocking by default (i.e., script execution is paused), you should only call this once per script, at the end.
+It tells Matplotlib to raise all of the figure windows created so far and start the main loop.
+Because this main loop is blocking by default (i.e., script execution is paused), you should only call this once per script, at the end.
 Script execution is resumed after the last window is closed.
 Therefore, if you are using Matplotlib to generate only images and do not want a user